PENSIONS & DIVORCE

 If the court decides there is not enough liquid marital property to equitably offset the value of the pension benefits, the court may order that future pension benefit payments be divided.
 In this instance, the marriage dissolution decree should clearly state that there is not enough liquid or readily liquidated marital property for disposition to equitably offset the value of the pension benefits.
 If liquid or readily liquidated marital property other than property representing vested pension benefits or rights is available, the court, so far as possible, shall divide the property representing vested pension benefits or rights by the disposition of an equivalent amount of the liquid or readily liquidated property.

 If a court determines that a portion of the pension benefits of a participant must be assigned to a former spouse, the marriage dissolution decree issued for this purpose must be in compliance with Minnesota Statutes, sections 518.58, 518.581, 518.582, and the provisions of the TRA retirement laws in Chapters 354 and 356.
-The decree must be filed in a Minnesota district court and a certified copy of the marriage dissolution decree or the order for division must be filed with the TRA plan administrator upon its execution.
+The decree must be filed in a Minnesota district court and a certified copy of the decree must be provided to the TRA plan administrator upon its execution.
 TRA can accept a certified decree from another state only after it has been filed in a Minnesota district court.

 None of the money or benefits provided by TRA are assignable either in law or in equity.
 (See Minnesota Statutes, section 354.10.)
 A participant’s account with TRA is not subject to execution, levy, attachment, garnishment or other legal process, except as specifically provided by state laws.